AmitSharma404/my-portfolio/README.md

+I created my portfolio using React,lucide-react, and Tailwind CSS.
+This project helped me a lot to learn about New frontend technologies like React, TailwindCSS, also an icon library, Lucide-react.

+If you want to contribute to this

+Just fork this Repository.
+If you have any issues, raise a PR.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.